DSIW/questions/README.md

 answer #=> :skip
 ```

-# It's also possible to specify answers as an Hash:

 ### Hashish way
 ``` ruby
 answer = Question.ask "File does exist, what should be done?", skip: true, overwrite: false, abort: true